About the Author

 Why Do Some States Pay Cardiologists More?

-Physicians, including cardiologists, almost always earn more when the demand for their skills is high and the supply of experienced physicians is low.
+Physicians, including those who earn a cardiologist salary, almost always earn more when the demand for their skills is high and the supply of experienced physicians is low.

 Regardless of why cardiologist shortages exist, states that have the biggest shortages of physicians usually pay the highest salaries — and those aren’t necessarily the states that have the highest costs of living or even a large aging population.